apes0/tetry/readme.md

 ## Contribution

 You can feel free to contribute to the this project by making a PR, making suggestions and opening issues for bugs/questions.

+## Notice

+This library is **NOT** affiliated with, endorsed by, or otherwise associated with TETR.IO or osk.

 ## Helpful links